RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/menu.md

   - adminContainer   : Main module React component used to display the administration panel of this module,
   - reducer          : To configure the general Redux Store.
   - styles           : Styles of the module
-  - messagesDir      : Messages and labels internationalization directory (default : 'modules/menu/src/i18n')
+  - messages         : Messages and labels internationalization object (default : imported index.js from messages/)
   - dependencies     : The needed resources (backend enpoints) to display each part of the module

-# Internationalization
+## Internationalization

 All displayed labels are defined in two languages (English and French) and are avaible from the i18n repository.

-# Usage
+## Usage

 To display a dynamic module as the current one you have to use the here under code :